OneKey-Network/addressability-framework/Integration-guides/OneKey-Integration-Guide.md

 Warning, `params: {proxyHostName: "cmp.pafdemopublisher.com"}` should lead to the Client Node

 To be developed: On May 2nd 2022 the method to whitelist bid adapter is not available yet.
-It means non member could get and use a user id and preference without pledging to follow the OneKey principles.
+It means non-member could get and use a user id and preference without pledging to follow the OneKey principles.

 ### Add a Prebid.js “bidWon” Callback to Retrieve Transmissions